 How Worth Capital’s investment will “take the business forward”

-Moon already has a clear vision for Together Travel and plans to feed the majority of his £150,000 equity investment into the development of a new app to tie in with the business’ booking, wish list and sponsorship functionalities.
+Moon already has a clear vision for Tribe and plans to feed the majority of his £150,000 equity investment into the development of a new app to tie in with the business’ booking, wish list and sponsorship functionalities.

-Ultimately, Moon says that he wants Together Travel to be the “de-facto place where under 35s book their travel experiences and work towards their travel goals.”
+Ultimately, Moon says that he wants Tribe to be the “de-facto place where under 35s book their travel experiences and work towards their travel goals.”

-With plans to boost international custom, build a content platform for customers and launch the next phase of its travel club in November, Worth Capital’s investment and expertise has enabled Together Travel to take flight towards this vision.
+With plans to boost international custom, build a content platform for customers and launch the next phase of its travel club in November, Worth Capital’s investment and expertise has enabled Tribe to take flight towards this vision.